rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 [New prototype -- 3 ways to specify identity, plus `no_identity_t`](https://godbolt.org/z/bde1nYh5z)

+TODO Update prototype to reflect "wrapper binary operation" idea -- it needs to be a valid binary operation even though it holds an identity, just like we require that mdspan `layout_transpose` be a valid layout.

 #### Design 1: `reduce_identity<T>{value}`

 Users would pass in their identity value